frankli-n/full-stack-open-university-of-helsinki/part0/new_note_diagram.md

     server-->>browser: 302 redirect
     deactivate server

-    Note left of sersver: The server rerplies to the browser to do a new HTTP GET request to /exampleapp/notes
+    Note left of server: The server rerplies to the browser to do a new HTTP GET request to /exampleapp/notes

     browser--->>server: hi